Ledgestone/AIToolkit/README.md

 - Create an AITool for creating and retrieving embeddings
 - Add the abililty to pass in Callables to the function, so it doesn't require executing code from a string
 - Handle status code's that aren't 200 more gracefully in APIRequest
+- If there is a way to allow an AITool to automatically index into a dictionary so the ExtractKey tool isn't necessary, it might simplify the code
+- Create an example auto-fixing output parser that will try to convert an output to match some schema and if it doesn't work then it will use an llm to fix the output